My former landlord says I owe damages

 Reports that you owe money could hurt your credit score.

 If you have housing assistance from a Housing Authority, such as Section 8, the Housing Authority might decide to stop your assistance.

 First, write your landlord a letter asking for the return of your deposit.
 You should say the type and amount of deposit.
 You should also say the date you moved out and returned the keys, and that you have not heard from your landlord at all within 21 days.
 You should ask your landlord to return your deposit immediately.
 You should give the address where you want the deposit sent.

 Mail this letter to the landlord by certified mail, return receipt requested.
 Keep a copy of the letter and the certified mail receipt for your records.

 Read the letter carefully.
-See why the landlord says she is keeping your deposit or that you owe money.
+See why your landlord says they are keeping your deposit or that you owe money.
 Your landlord cannot keep your deposit for normal wear and tear resulting from ordinary use of the premises.

 Your former landlord is charging you for repainting walls.
 The walls were clean when you moved out.
 Your letter should explain this.
 Attach all your evidence – photos, videos, a move-out report, and so on.